Exactly Solvable Population Model with Square-Root Growth Noise and Cell-Size Regulation: Discussion Future Directions

 Mutational studies, on the other hand, provide an avenue to test the qualitative differences across different models of growth fluctuations.
 Conceptually, one can distinguish ``growth-like'' mutants that primarily change the growth process (and thus $k$ and $\sigma$) from “division-like’’ mutants that primarily change division noise and size control (and thus $f^{\rm lin}(s_d|s_b)$ and $f_b^{\rm lin}(s)$) while leaving $k$ and $\sigma$ nearly unchanged.
 Size-control mutants of the latter type already exist in bacteria and yeast~\cite{scotchman2021identification, yoshida2014directed}.
 One can use a combination of single-cell measurements (to characterize the effect of mutations) with a population-level measurement to quantify the population observables without the need to quantitatively match all the model parameters across the two experiments.
 Concretely, a mutation that alters growth statistics (for example, increases the growth fluctuations) would shift the population cell-size distribution under the square-root growth noise, whereas in models where the growth rate fluctuates independently of the cell size the population cell-size distribution would remain unchanged, so comparing these responses across mutants directly discriminates between these two classes of models.

-We leave this to future work to study the population dynamics of the extensions of this model.
+We leave this to future work to study the population dynamics of the extensions of this model such as including correlations and non-Markovian effects~\cite{wei2026subdiffusive}.
 One useful extension would be to substitute the white noise in \eq{intro_feller} with a colored noise

 This regulates the small-time behavior of the equation and makes the instantaneous exponential growth rate a well-defined quantity, significantly reducing the shrinking problem.
 At the same time, the auxiliary process $v(t)$ allows us to model temporal correlations in growth rate, representing the memory stored in the concentrations of cellular components in the cell.
 From the mathematical point of view, it would be interesting to explore other constant-elasticity-of-variance growth models~\cite{pirjol2017phenomenology}